dwmkerr/puzlog/README.md

 - [ ] feat: on initial start puzzle, sign in as an anonymous user if there is no current user
 - [ ] test: sign out, sign in with google, sign up again with google, proper error
 - [ ] feat: if logged in as a guest user show a warning on the puzlog page telling link accounts
-- [ ] feat: link accounts
-- [ ] feat: link accounts retrieve puzzles if was signed in before
 - [ ] feat: limit firebase read puzzles to current user id - clean up puzzles then re-import
 - [x] refactor puzzlestate to puzzle
 - [ ] login as guest initially, add userid to puzzles
-- [ ] if a login error occurs on content script startup we throw and set the content script status but have no way of showing this to the user.
-Highlight it in the extension icon and in the extension icon suggest login.
-- [ ] bug: user.email is missing after sign in with chrome, permissions? or does it need to be enriched with a call to identity.getProfileInfo?
 - [ ] on extension startup, request login.
 If the user chooses a guest account, nudge them later to link a google account.
 - [ ] when logged in with a guest account, nudge the 'link user accounts'
 - [ ] login page shows 'google' or 'continue as guest' with a warning about the guest accounts